 I recently read a (very funny) list of wordplay jokes in English.
 The translator who posted them lamented the infamous difficulty of translating this kind of joke from one language to another.
 Too often, the word being “played” for two meanings in the source language doesn’t have a target-language counterpart.

-But even in its own language, subtle differences in pronunciation can sour […]
+But even in its own language, subtle differences in pronunciation can sour a […]

 It sounds like irony or wishful thinking, but it’s real: the country of Bhutan puts serious stock in the findings of its Gross National Happiness Commission.
 This tiny Himalayan country sandwiched between India and China is a promising example of what the blue economy could mean for the world.

-Thanks to San-Francisco based Ode Magazine for yet another fascinating, illuminating […]
+Thanks to San-Francisco based Ode Magazine for yet another fascinating, illuminating article […]